KlayOracle/klayoracle-monorepo/docs/arch/Readme.md

 Development will have to cope with differences between Unix variants, particularly Linux and MacOS X.

 ## Caution
 Not everything needs ADR's.
 Only decision that could be costly if done wrongly, or decisions that are hard to implements deserves an ADR.
-Small changes do not deserve an ADR
+Small changes do not deserve an ADR.

+ADR's are good for making awareness about decisions, don't be tempted to use them for convincing or arguementative purposes.

 ## Other Thoughts
 - Use https://app.diagrams.net/ to create diagrams to add to ADR's